PRIVACY AND COOKIES

 Protecting your privacy is important to us.
 Any information that we collect about you will be used in accordance with UK data protection law.

-If you contact us via this website or by email we will only use the information you provide to reply to your message, confirm a stall booking or contact you about the event.
+If you contact us via this website or by email we will only use the information you provide to reply to your message, confirm a stall booking or contact you about a competition entry.

 Wells Food Festival will not rent, sell or lease your information to other companies or individuals.